Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: RIS-off-PAC Algorithm

 \subsection{The Actor: Policy Improvement}

-Critic updates action-value function parameters $\phi$.
-Actor Updates policy parameters $\theta$, in the direction, recommended by the critic.
-The actor selects which action to take, and the critic conveys the actor how good its action was and how it should adjust.
-We can express the policy gradient in the following form.
+A critic modifies the parameter $\phi$ of the action-value function.
+The actor adjusts the policy parameter $\theta$ according to the direction suggested by the critic.
+The actor chooses their course of action, while the critic evaluates the actor's performance and provides feedback on its effectiveness and areas for improvement.
+The policy gradient can be represented in the following manner:

-In practice, we use an approximate TD error ($\delta^{V^{\pi}_{\phi}}$) to compute the policy gradient.
-The discounted TD residual ($\delta^{V^{\pi}_{\phi}}$) can be used to establish off-policy gradient estimator in the following form.
+To calculate the policy gradient, we utilize an estimated TD error ($\delta^{V^{\pi}_{\phi}}$) in practical applications.
+The discounted TD residual ($\delta^{V^{\pi}_{\phi}}$) can be used to construct an off-policy gradient estimator in the subsequent manner.

-Our aim is to reduce instability into off-policy.
-The imbalance between bias and variance (large bias and large variance or small bias and large variance) is often likely to make off-policy unstable.
-IS reduces bias but introduces high variance.
-The reason is that IS ratio fluctuates greatly from sample to sample and IS averages the $R(a_{t}|s_{t})\frac{\pi(a_{t}|s_{t})}{b(a_{t}|s_{t})}$, which is of high variance \cite{Hanna2018ImportanceSP,Mahmood2014Weighted,Silver2014DeterministicPG,Precup2000EligibilityTF}, thus, a smooth variant of IS is required to mitigate high variance (high variance is directly proportional to instability) such as RIS.
-RIS has bounded variance and low bias.
-It has been proven by Proposition \ref{prop1} that RIS is bounded i.e. $\mu_{\beta}\leq\frac{1}{\beta}$, thus, the variance of RIS is also bounded.
-IS reduces bias and RIS is a smooth variant of IS, thus, RIS also reduces bias \cite{Hachiya2009Adaptive,Gu2017Interpolated,Mahmood2014Weighted,Sugiyama2016Introduction}.
-Therefore, to minimize bias while maintaining bounded variance, we use off-policy case, where ($J(\theta)$) can be estimated using action drawn from $b(a|s)$ in place of $\pi(a|s)$ and combine RIS ratio $\mu_{\beta}$ with $\hat{J}(\theta)$ which we call RIS-Off-PAC.
+We strive to minimize the instability of off-policy.
+The disparity between bias and variance (either high bias and high variation or low bias and high variance) typically leads to instability in off-policy scenarios.
+IS mitigates bias but introduces significant variance.
+The fluctuation of the IS ratio across different samples is the basis for using IS to average the reward $R(a_{t}|s_{t})\frac{\pi(a_{t}|s_{t})}{b(a_{t}|s_{t})}$, which has a high variance \cite{Hanna2018ImportanceSP,Mahmood2014Weighted,Silver2014DeterministicPG,precup2000eligibility}.
+Therefore, in order to reduce the impact of large variance (which is directly linked to instability), a smooth version of IS, such as RIS, is necessary.
+The RIS method exhibits a variance that is constrained within a specific range and a bias that is minimal.
+Proposition \ref{prop1} has demonstrated the boundedness of RIS, specifically that $\mu_{\beta}\leq\frac{1}{\beta}$.
+Consequently, the variance of RIS is also bounded.
+IS is a technique that helps minimize bias.
+RIS is a modified version of IS that further reduces bias.
+Therefore, RIS also contributes to bias reduction \cite{hachiya2009adaptive,gu2017interpolated,Mahmood2014Weighted,Sugiyama2016Introduction}.
+Thus, in order to reduce bias while keeping variance within limits, we employ the off-policy approach.
+In this approach, we estimate the value of ($J(\theta)$) by utilizing actions chosen from $b(a|s)$ instead of $\pi(a|s)$.
+We then combine the RIS ratio $\mu_{\beta}$ with $\hat{J}(\theta)$, which we refer to as RIS-off-PAC.